Extended Family Custody Attorneys in Sarasota

 Concurrent Custody Vs. Temporary Custody

 Florida has two forms of legal custody for extended family members:

 - Concurrent custody is when the child’s parents retain their parental rights, but the child lives with a relative.

-- Temporary custody means that a court temporarily gives the child’s relative legal rights to make medical, educational and other decisions regarding a child.
+- Temporary custody means that a court will temporarily give the child’s relative legal rights to make medical, educational, and other decisions regarding a child.

 Relatives need the permission of both parents to receive concurrent custody, but a court can issue temporary custody against the will of the parents.

 Temporary custody gives the custodial relative the ability to make important parenting decisions without the parents’ permission.

 This form of custody is useful if one or both parents: